go-fjords/terraform-workshop/README.md

 Now you can run `Remote-Containers: Reopen in container` from the VSCode command palette or by clicking the green button in the bottom left corner labeled `Open a remote window`.

+#### Mac M1 (arm64) processor users

+Hashicorp does not provide prebuilt binaries of Terraform for Mac M1 (arm64) processors.
+The remote container setup will not work for you at this time.
+Refer to the [Setup tools yourself](#setup-tools-yourself) for how to install the tooling locally.

 ### Setup tools yourself